 CAEN computer labs are collaborative areas in College of Engineering spaces where students conduct Engineering course-related, instructional work on desktop computers operated by CAEN.
 These labs comprise a highly integrated and specialized environment that utilizes hardware and network file services to take advantage of engineering software administered by CAEN.
-Several CAEN computer labs are located on North Campus.
 The computers in these locations are only available to College of Engineering students, faculty, and staff who have a full CAEN Account.

 CAEN computer labs are open 24 hours a day on a first come, first served, drop-in basis, except when reserved.
 Some buildings, however, may be closed to non-departmental individuals during evening and weekend hours.
 Building access is controlled by the College of Engineering Facilities Management Office.

 The CAEN Lab Software Environment (CLSE) is the desktop computing environment installed in CAEN computer labs.
 It is a highly integrated and specialized collection of software for Microsoft Windows and Red Hat Linux, and is designed to provide a standardized computing environment to support the course-related, instructional needs of College of Engineering students.
 Microsoft Windows and Red Hat Linux versions of the CLSE are both available via dual-boot computers.

 Computers running the CLSE can also be found in many non-Engineering locations, such as residence halls, the Shapiro Undergraduate Library, Angell Hall, and the Ross Academic Center.
-While these locations are not operated by CAEN, a full CAEN Account is required to log into these computers even though the locations are not CAEN-managed computer labs.
+While these locations are not operated by CAEN, a full CAEN Account is still required to log in and run the CLSE software on the computers.